A Rainy Day in New York: Plot

 Meanwhile, while searching for a vanished Pollard, Ashleigh and Ted stumble upon Ted's wife, who is having an extramarital affair.
 While Ted confronts his wife, Ashleigh goes to the studio where she meets film star Francisco Vega, who invites her out for dinner.
 Gatsby, meanwhile, uses his gambling skills to win big at a poker game his brother had arranged earlier in the evening.
 Back at his hotel room, he sees Ashleigh on the television news hailed as Francisco's latest fling.
 Distraught, he goes for a drink at the Carlyle Hotel's cocktail lounge, where he meets an escort named Terry, whom he hires to impersonate the absent Ashleigh at his family's gala.

 Francisco takes Ashleigh to a film business party, where she reconnects with Pollard and Ted, who both declare themselves smitten with her.
-Afterwards, Francisco and Ashleigh retire to his apartment, and as they begin to have sex, Francisco's girlfriend arrives unexpectedly, driving Ashleigh to leave through the backdoor into the rain, wearing only a raincoat over her bra and panties.
+Afterwards, Francisco and Ashleigh retire to his apartment, and as they are about to have sex, Francisco's girlfriend arrives unexpectedly, driving Ashleigh to leave through the backdoor into the rain, wearing only a raincoat over her bra and panties.

 Gatsby arrives at his family's gala with Terry, but his mother sees through the charade.
 In an intimate talk, she reveals to Gatsby that she was an escort when she met his father, and that her earnings were the seed capital that resulted in their wealth.
 Her personal history is the reason she has pressured Gatsby into intellectual and artistic endeavors, education, and refinement that she acquired as an adult.
-This revelation changes Gatsby's perceptions of his mother.
+This revelation changes Gatsby's perceptions of his mother in a positive way.
 At the end of the night, Ashleigh finds a despondent Gatsby back at the Carlyle, assuring him that nothing happened with Francisco, despite her lack of clothing.

 The next morning, before their planned return to Yardley, the pair take a horse-drawn carriage ride in Central Park.
 Ashleigh, however, is disappointed by the misty weather, and when Gatsby mentions a Cole Porter lyric, she misattributes it to Shakespeare.
 Realizing their incompatibility, Gatsby abruptly ends their relationship and announces that he will withdraw from Yardley to stay in New York.
 He later goes to the Delacorte Clock, outside the Central Park Zoo, reenacting a fantasy he and Chan previously shared.
 As the clock strikes six, Chan arrives, and the pair kiss in the pouring rain.